MicrosoftDocs/PlayReady/Docs/Overview/content-encryption-and-delivery.md

 All encrypted content protected by PlayReady must have a PlayReady Header inserted in the encrypted file.
 This PlayReady Header is used by a PlayReady Client to locate or acquire a license for that particular piece of content.
 A PlayReady Header is composed of XML strings that are encoded using UTF-16.
 It includes the key identifiers (KIDs) that are used to encrypt the content, a default URL that the client will use to acquire a license from if no other is provided, and any custom attributes.

 Any packager that packages clear content needs to implement a PlayReady Header generator to build the header and embed it in the encrypted content.
-The PlayReady Header must be implemented according to the [PlayReady Header Object Specification](https://www.microsoft.com/playready/documents/).
+The PlayReady Header must be implemented according to the [PlayReady Header Specification](../Specifications/playready-header-specification.md).
 There are multiple ways to create a PlayReady Header generator in your packager:

-  *  Develop it yourself based on the *PlayReady Header Object Specification*.
+  *  Develop it yourself based on the *PlayReady Header Specification*.
   *  Use the PlayReady Server SDK API that generates a PlayReady Header.
   *  Use the Windows 10 API that generates a PlayReady Header.
   *  Use the PlayReady Device Porting Kit API that generates a PlayReady Header.